MarciVibe/MiauOS/README.md

 To build and run MiauOS, you will need the following dependencies:

-- QEMU
+- qemu
-- Rust
+- rust
-- NASM
+- nasm
-- Make
+- make
 - binutils
 - ld
 - grub-mkrescue
 - xorriso
 - grub-pc-bin
 - xargo
+- git

 ### Building and Running